hashicorp/terraform-provider-awscc/docs/resources/quicksight_data_source.md

 <a id="nestedatt--alternate_data_source_parameters--redshift_parameters--iam_parameters"></a>
 ### Nested Schema for `alternate_data_source_parameters.redshift_parameters.iam_parameters`

-Required:

-- `role_arn` (String) <p>Use the <code>RoleArn</code> structure to allow Amazon QuickSight to call <code>redshift:GetClusterCredentials</code> on your cluster.
-The calling principal must have <code>iam:PassRole</code> access to pass the role to Amazon QuickSight.
-The role's trust policy must allow the Amazon QuickSight service principal to assume the role.</p>

 Optional:

 - `auto_create_database_user` (Boolean) <p>Automatically creates a database user.
 If your database doesn't have a <code>DatabaseUser</code>, set this parameter to <code>True</code>.
 If there is no <code>DatabaseUser</code>, Amazon QuickSight can't connect to your cluster.
 The <code>RoleArn</code> that you use for this operation must grant access to <code>redshift:CreateClusterUser</code> to successfully create the user.</p>
 - `database_groups` (List of String) <p>A list of groups whose permissions will be granted to Amazon QuickSight to access the cluster.
 These permissions are combined with the permissions granted to Amazon QuickSight by the <code>DatabaseUser</code>.
 If you choose to include this parameter, the <code>RoleArn</code> must grant access to <code>redshift:JoinGroup</code>.</p>
 - `database_user` (String) <p>The user whose permissions and group memberships will be used by Amazon QuickSight to access the cluster.
 If this user already exists in your database, Amazon QuickSight is granted the same permissions that the user has.
 If the user doesn't exist, set the value of <code>AutoCreateDatabaseUser</code> to <code>True</code> to create a new user with PUBLIC permissions.</p>
+- `role_arn` (String) <p>Use the <code>RoleArn</code> structure to allow Amazon QuickSight to call <code>redshift:GetClusterCredentials</code> on your cluster.
+The calling principal must have <code>iam:PassRole</code> access to pass the role to Amazon QuickSight.
+The role's trust policy must allow the Amazon QuickSight service principal to assume the role.</p>

 <a id="nestedatt--alternate_data_source_parameters--redshift_parameters--identity_center_configuration"></a>